microsoft/tyger/docs/introduction/what-is-tyger.md

 # What is Tyger?

 Tyger is a framework for remote signal processing.
 It allows reliably transmitting data to remote computational resources where the data can be processed and transformed as it streams in.
-The scenario it was designed for is streaming the raw signal data that an MRI scanner acquires to the cloud, where much more compute power is typically available to reconstruct the signal into images.
+It was designed for streaming the raw signal data that an MRI scanner acquires to the cloud, where much more compute power is typically available to reconstruct the signal into images.
 However, nothing ties it to MRI and it can be used for a variety of domains and scenarios.